digambrahma/covvaccine-fe/README.md

 # Covvaccine app

-This project uses covvaccine microservice build with spring boot to send email notification whenever the vaccine slots gets available.
+This project is a react based which uses covvaccine microservice build with spring boot to send email notification whenever the vaccine slots gets available.